AVEVA/CONNECT-data-services-developer-docs/content/communities/includes/invite-tenant.md

 - [!include[prereq-community-admin](prereq-community-admin.md)]

-- You must have the email address for an administrative user (such as a [Tenant Administrator](xref:ccRoles)) from the tenant that you are inviting to the community.
+- You must have the email address for a community administrator from the tenant that you are inviting to the community.

 ## Step 1: Invite a tenant to the community